SjoerdTimovanVliet/SSVEP_interface_thesis/Readme.md

 The report is added as a pdf file: https://github.com/SjoerdTimovanVliet/SSVEP_interface_thesis/blob/main/SSVEP__Thesis__2023-rotated.pdf

 One important aspect when executing this code is that there were a lot of conflicts between dependencies.
 This caused a lot of seperate anaconda environments.
+# Dataset
+The dataset still has to be published in collaboration with the TU Delft

 # Experiments - Experimental Builder
 The experiments itself are located in the Experimental Builder folder.
 The version of the application is v2.3.38.